kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 3.2 - February 16, 2013 =
+* Added backwards compatibility for WordPress versions 3.2 and above.
+* Redesigned settings page to save through AJAX, and added a sample video player so changes are seen immediately.
+* Added options to display video title and embed code overlays on video player, and captions and view counts below videos.
+* Added option for a video attachment page that modifies the user's attachment template to display the video instead of WordPress's default behavior of just showing the title of the video.
+* Added watermark, view counts, volume attribute, and Google Analytics event tracking for Strobe Media Playback player.
+(Note: watermark shows on top of controls in Strobe Media Playback.
+I can't fix this.)
+* Added alignment option to center or right justify videos.
+* Revised video player setup to properly resize the video player and resize again if the window size changes (or orientation changes on Android).
+* If Strobe Media Playback player is selected, the Video.js player is used for situations where Flash doesn't work (webm, ogg playback) instead of the ugly default browser players.
+* No matter which player is selected, iOS now displays the built-in controls so AirPlay works.
+* Added schema.org videoobject markup for better SEO.
+* Fixed FLV embedding with Video.js player and improved selection of embedded formats for Strobe Media Playback.
+* Adjusted video gallery CSS for better margins.
+* Adjusted watermark CSS so the logo doesn't overwhelm small videos.
+* Set Video.js controls to fade out on autoplay and on iOS, without having to mouseover the video.
+* Fixed endless "loading" spinner shown at the end of videos in some browsers in Video.js player.
+* Clicking Insert into post immediately after upload without changing any options now inserts shortcode instead of just the title of the video.
+* Inserting shortcode without a thumbnail no longer attempts to save the nonexistent thumbnail.
+Thumbnail cleanup is handled better.
+* Escaped all shell commands for increased security and added check for escapeshellcmd function.
+* Fixed missing argument for kgvid_clear_completed_queue() when scheduling cleanup.
+* Fixed broken uninstall.php

 = 3.1 - January 30, 2013 =
 * Added video watermark overlay option.
 (Video.js only)